charansDA/ai_sales_forecasting_dashboard/README.md

-# AI-Driven Sales Forecast & Compliance Dashboard (Comcast Simulation)
+# AI-Driven Sales Forecast & Compliance Dashboard

 This project replicates the work I did during my internship at Comcast (via Majestic IT), combining sales analytics, SQL automation, and AI-generated insights for executive reporting and compliance monitoring.